Identity Model¶

 Vertex ID (VID)¶

-The Vertex ID is a 64-bit packed integer optimized for O(1) array indexing.
+The Vertex ID is a dense, sequential 64-bit auto-increment integer assigned at vertex creation.

 Encoding¶